equitymarkets/MQL4_automated_trading/README.md

 Stops and take profits can be switched on or off.

+The Paper Trade Tester, if switched on, tests to make sure a strategy is working before allowing live trades, then resets each week.

 Fibonaccis as inputs seem to show better results.

 I have more stuff in progress.